 Let’s take a look at some of the reasons why WordPress provides an ideal platform to market your business on social media.

 Pitch Your Services And Products To A Wider Audience On Your Social Media Networks With WordPress

 WordPress comes with built-in social features, like interactive commenting and discussions.
-A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.
+A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.